-Video Off Option: Tells you what time frame that the video will be disabledunder current power management settings.
-The default is Standby.All Modes-> Off: Video powers off after time shown in doze mode setting.Suspend->Off: Video powers off after time shown in suspend mode setting.Always On: Video power off not controlled by power management.
+Video Off Option: Tells you what time frame that the video will be disabled under current power management settings.
+The default is Standby.
+Standby: Video powers off after time shown in standby mode setting.
+Doze: Video powers off after time shown in doze mode setting.
+Suspend: Video powers off after time shown in suspend mode setting.
+N/A: Video power off not controlled by power management.